-- 24. To voice or file a complaint or grievance, request re-assignment to a different service provider, if necessary; to recommend changes in policies or exercise of a legal right without fear of retaliation or punishment; to receive due process with regard to the complaint/grievance. - 25.
-To receive support for accessing and referral to guardians and conservators, self-help groups, advocacy services and legal services as appropriate. - 26.
-To an examination and full explanation of your bill regardless of the source of payment. - 27.
-To associate with individuals of both genders. - 28.
-To appropriate arrangements to meet your need for privacy and safety. - 29.
-To communicate in private by mail and telephone. - 30.
-To have information in your medical records handled in a professional and confidential manner. - 31.
-To have written and electronic records kept confidential, except for disclosure as required by law.
+- on Seclusion and Restraint). - To freedom from aversive procedures, devices and treatments. - To petition the court for review of any civil commitment order, in accordance with the provisions of the law. - Not to be subject to experimental research without the express and informed consent of the person served and/or his/her guardian.
+If consent is given, research will adhere to all NCSS, professional and governmental regulations.
+The person served and/ or their guardian may withdraw consent at any time.
+(See NCSS Policy and Procedure on Human Subject Research.) - To receive services in a manner responsive to their unique characteristics, needs and abilities. - To request reasonable accommodation for special needs. - To be notified as far in advance as possible should appointments need to be re-scheduled. - To voice and/or file a complaint or grievance, request re-assignment to a different service provider (free to ask for a change in staffing and have choice in regards to his or her treatment team), if necessary; to recommend changes in policies or exercise of a legal right without fear of retaliation or punishment; and to receive due process with regard to the complaint/ grievance. - To receive support for accessing and referral to guardians and conservators, self-help groups, advocacy services, and legal services, as appropriate. - To an examination and full explanation of his or her bill regardless of the source of payment. - To associate with individuals of all genders. - To appropriate arrangements to meet their need for privacy and safety. - To communicate in private by mail and telephone. - To have information in your medical records handled in a professional and confidential manner. - To have written and electronic records kept Page 10

+- confidential, except for disclosure as required by law.
 Release of information will be in accordance with NCSS policies on privacy and confidentiality.
-(See NCSS Policy and Procedure on Confidentiality and NCSS Notice of Privacy Practices.) - 32.
-To receive services in the context of support necessary for a family member with a developmental disability without relinquishing custody of a child or children except when custody is terminated in accordance with Vermont law.
-Persons served who are committed to the Department because they present a major danger to public safety may experience some restriction to these rights. - 33.
-To maintain family contact, except when contact is restricted by court order. - 34.
-To refuse to perform services for NCSS. - 35.
-To agree to perform voluntary or paid services for NCSS if you desire, if there is no medical reason which would contradict the performing of the services, and if compensation for paid services is at or above prevailing rates. - 36.
-To examine the results of the most recent survey of NCSS conducted by Federal or Vermont surveyors or private accreditation firm and any plan of
+(See NCSS Policy and Procedure on Confidentiality.) - To receive services in the context of support necessary for a family member with a developmental disability without relinquishing custody of a child or children except when custody is terminated in accordance with Vermont law.
+Persons served who are committed to the Department because they present a major danger to public safety may experience some restriction to these rights. - To access, read and challenge any information contained in any records about the person that are maintained by the Department or any agency or program funded by the Division and to file a written statement in the record regarding any portion of the record with which the person disagrees. - To maintain family contact, except when contact is restricted by court order. - To refuse to perform services for NCSS. - To agree to perform voluntary or paid services for NCSS if their desires, if there is no medical reason which would contradict the performing of the services, and if compensation for paid services is at or above prevailing rates. - To examine the results of the most recent survey of NCSS conducted by Federal or Vermont surveyors, or private accreditation firm and any plan of correction in effect with respect to NCSS. - Access to self-help and advocacy support services. - The right to all legal protection and due process for status as an outpatient and inpatient, both voluntary and involuntary, as defined under Vermont Law. - Access or referral to legal entities for appropriate representation. - Exercise all the rights to health information in the medical record as they are outlined in the Agency "Notice of Privacy Practices".